Jackson Hole Traveler - Visitor Guide

 You can also communicate with Old St. Nick through his direct mailbox outside the Stage Stop building.
 Children and adults alike can bring their Christmas wishes to Jackson, drop them in the big, red mailbox, and sleep well knowing that they'll go to The North Pole with fast, 24-hour shipping.
 If you want to hear back from Santa, be sure to include a return address with your letter.

-Santa Claus will also be dropping by Jackson Hole Mountain Resort — he is literally scheduled to rappel out of the Aerial Tram! — on Christmas Eve at 4:30 p.m.
-On the 23rd and 24th, kids can skate with Santa at the Village Commons Rink from 3 to 4 p.m.
+Santa Claus will also be dropping by Jackson Hole Mountain Resort — he is scheduled to rappel out of the Aerial Tram! — on Christmas Eve at 4:30 p.m.
+In addition, kids can skate with Santa at the Village Commons Rink on the 24th, from 3 to 4 p.m.
 And on Christmas Day, you and the kids can even ski with the big man in red on Teewinot between 10 a.m. and Noon.
 Look for him near the base of the gondolas and on Teewinot around 10 and afterward on Casper and Apres Vous.

 New West Knives - Jackson Hole